TheMaster1127/HTpy/DOCUMENTATION.md

 In Example 2:

 - `float(str_number)` converts the string `"3.14"` into the floating-point number `3.14`.
-- The `htpy.msg_box` function formats a message to display: "The floating-point value of 3.14 is 3.14".
+- The `MsgBox` function formats a message to display: "The floating-point value of 3.14 is 3.14".

 This function is essential for converting integer values, string representations of numbers, or other non-floating-point values into floating-point numbers when performing calculations, handling decimal data, or storing numeric data in variables in HTpy.